OSGeo/OSGeoLive-doc/en/quickstart/ossim_quickstart.rst

 This Quick Start describes how to:

-  * View raster images with Imagelinker
+  * Multi-view multiband raster satellite images with Imagelinker
-  * Run ossimPlanet
+  * Drape a georeferenced raster map on a 3D globe with ossimPlanet

 Imagelinker
 ================================================================================